Skip to main content

 DosageQuantityPrice as low asPrice per unit

-• For 5 mg or 10 mg doses: Give 1 spray into one nostril for one time only.
-Each blister pack will have 1 spray that contains the full dose.
+• 5 mg or 10 mg: Give 1 spray into one nostril.
+Each blister pack contains one spray, which is the full dose.

-• For 15 mg or 20 mg doses: Give 1 spray into each nostril for one time only.
-Each blister pack will come with 2 sprays; you will need both of them to get the full dose, and the sprays should go into separate nostrils.
+• 15 mg or 20 mg doses: Give 1 spray into each nostril.
+Each blister pack contains 2 sprays, and you must use both (one in each nostril) to get the full dose.

-Valtoco (diazepam) shouldn't be used more than once every 5 days or more than 5 times in a month.
+Valtoco (diazepam) shouldn't be used more than once every 5 days or more than 5 times in one month.

 How much does Valtoco (diazepam) cost?